rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 # Parallel Compilation

 As of <!-- date-check --> August 2022, the only stage of the compiler that is already parallel is codegen.
-Some other parts of the nightly compiler have parallel implementations, such as query evaluation, type check and monomorphization, but there is still a lot of work to be done.
+Some parts of the compiler already have parallel implementations, such as query evaluation, type check and monomorphization, but the general version of the compiler does not include these parallelization functions. **To try out the current parallel compiler**, one can install rustc from source code with `parallel-compiler = true` in the `config.toml`.

 The lack of parallelism at other stages (for example, macro expansion) also represents an opportunity for improving compiler performance.

-**To try out the current parallel compiler**, one can install rustc from source code with `parallel-compiler = true` in the `config.toml`.

 These next few sections describe where and how parallelism is currently used, and the current status of making parallel compilation the default in `rustc`.